-The variegated peace lily has gorgeous glossy foliage and arum-like flowers that appear stunning and inviting to homeowners.
+The variegated peace lily of the Araceae family has gorgeous glossy foliage and arum-like flowers that appear stunning and inviting to homeowners.
 It remains dense and bushy for a very long time and is widely sought after.

-This lily’s sweet scent helps to cleanse the air around it so the plant does exceptionally well in keeping the room fresh and appealing.
+This lily’s sweet scent helps to cleanse the air around it so this Spathiphyllum genus plant does exceptionally well in keeping the room fresh and appealing.
 This article is a comprehensive care guide on how to successfully grow this stunning plant.

 - Variegated Peace Lily Domino Care

 - Soil Requirements

 - Fertilizing Requirements

 - Pruning Requirements